Paddle Billing

 Build request

-Build a request with any data that you'd like to change.
+Build a request with any data that you want to change.
 You can change any writeable fields at this point, including address, customer, and items.

-When working with items, you should send the complete list of items that you'd like to be against your invoice — including any existing items.
+When working with items, you should send the complete list of items that you want to be against your invoice — including any existing items.
 If you omit an item, it's removed from the items list.
 See: Work with lists

 Request